WriterBewareLogoSmall

 For most writers submitting for traditional publication, however, the benefits are less clear.
 Despite what you may have heard, publishers don’t expect writers to present “professionally edited” manuscripts (they provide their own editing, in-house).
 And while a good editor may make a manuscript better, a better manuscript still won’t necessarily be publishable.

-Whatever your situation, hiring a freelance editor shouldn’t be like taking your car to a mechanic (i.e., you go away for two hours and when you come back your car is fixed).
+Whatever your situation, hiring a freelance editor shouldn’t be like taking your car to a mechanic (i.e., you go away for a few hours and when you come back your car is fixed).
 You’ll get the most out of your experience if you treat it as a learning opportunity–a chance to hone and improve your own editing skills.
 Self-editing is an essential part of the writer’s craft.
 Regardless of how you plan to publish, it’s something you need to master if you’re serious about a writing career.

 There’s more on the vital importance of self-editing at Writer Beware’s blog.